-- Nonspendable fund balance-amounts that are not in spendable form (such as inventory or prepaid expenses) or are required to be maintained intact. - Restricted fund balance-amounts constrained to specific purposes by their providers (such as grantors, bondholders, and higher levels of government), through constitutional provision, or by enabling legislation. - Committed fund balance-amounts constrained to a specific purpose by the District itself, using its highest level of decision-making authority (i.e., District Governing Board).
+Nonspendable fund balance-amounts that are not in spendable form (such as inventory or prepaid expenses) or are required to be maintained intact.

+- Restricted fund balance-amounts constrained to specific purposes by their providers (such as grantors, bondholders, and higher levels of government), through constitutional provision, or by enabling legislation. - Committed fund balance-amounts constrained to a specific purpose by the District itself, using its highest level of decision-making authority (i.e., District Governing Board).
 To be reported as committed, amounts cannot be used for any other purpose unless the District takes the same level of action to remove or change the constraint. - Assigned fund balance-amounts the District intends to use for a specific purpose.
 Intent can be expressed by the District Governing Board (the Board) or by an official or body to which the Board delegates the authority. - Unassigned fund balance-amounts that are available for any purpose.
-Only positive amounts are reported in the General Fund.
+Only the General fund reports positive amounts.